 After Doug moved to New York City, he became involved with the Student Sponsor Partnership.
 The program was geared towards financially supporting students attending parochial schools throughout the city.
 Doug MacFaddin’s first student was a freshman at Cardinal Hayes High School in the Bronx.
 He and Doug became very close friends and Doug, his wife, and his family were at St. Patrick’s Cathedral for his graduation from Cardinal Hayes four years later.
 During this time, Doug MacFaddin and his wife also committed to support his younger brother who was also attending Cardinal Hayes.

 The older brother went on to Skidmore College and the Tuck School of Business at Dartmouth.
-In between his undergraduate and graduate education he worked at JPMorgan in the consumer side of the business.
+In between his undergraduate and graduate education he worked at a finance company in the consumer side of the business.
 Doug MacFaddin and his wife even travelled to Des Moines to be a part of his wedding and he is now a sponsor for the Student Sponsor Partnership.
 Doug was also recognized by the Student Sponsor Partnership as one of their most successful sponsors.

 Having found a passion for mentoring youth and helping those in need, Doug MacFaddin continued his charitable ways by assisting SAM Programs, an organization centered on public safety, particularly for education institutions.
 He was responsible for writing all of their blog posts.